Chetnik attack on the Užice Republic: Partisan–Chetnik agreement

 In the Ivanjica area, partisans coexisted with Draža Mihailović's Chetniks, while with the Chetniks led by Boža Javorski, a representative of vojvoda Kosta Pećanac in the Ivanjica region, they had been in open conflict since the summer of 1941.
 On 1 November 1941, representatives of the Arilje Battalion of the Užice Partisan Detachment signed an agreement with the Ivanjica Chetniks of Draža Mihailović (Morava Chetnik Detachment) to resolve the issue of Boža Javorski.
 It was guaranteed that Boža Javorski would be subordinated to the Chetnik detachments of the Yugoslav Army under Draža Mihailović's command:

-"Considering the relations between Božidar Ćosović 'Javorski' detachment and the Partisans, we agreed that the Partisan detachments would cease armed actions against 'Javorski' within 24 hours, and within the following three days, by 4 November 1941, the issue of 'Javorski' will be resolved, since he declared his wish to join the Chetnik detachments of the Yugoslav Army under the command of Draža Mihailović. (...)

-If Boža 'Javorski' detachment is not accepted into the Chetnik detachment of the Yugoslav Army and does not come under Chetnik command in the Morava District, or if some or all of his detachment attacks the Partisans, the Morava Chetnik Detachment will immediately establish contact with the Partisan detachments and command for joint action against 'Javorski' and his men."

 The agreement was preceded by the arrival of Chetnik Captain Milorad Mitić, envoy of the Chetnik Supreme Command, who convinced local Partisans of the Ravnagors’ desire for cooperation.
 The agreement stipulated that in liberated Ivanjica, Partisan and Chetnik commands would coexist on equal terms with a minimal number of armed fighters, and that each individual could freely choose which units to join.